kodanny0922/Reflection-Intelligence/README.md

 Reflection Intelligence (RI) is a governance framework for constrained AI reflection, designed to manage risk, uncertainty, and failure through structured authority control and safe termination mechanisms.

+This repository contains the public conceptual whitepaper of Reflection Intelligence (RI).
+Core specifications, governance mechanisms, and operational models are intentionally not publicly released at this stage.

 This repository contains the core documents of Reflection Intelligence (RI).

 | RI File       | Function & Description                                                                                                                                                     |